Viola Desmond takes her place as Canadian civil rights icon with new $10 bill

-Viola Desmond's trailblazing act of defiance – overlooked for decades by most Canadians – will be honoured in a Halifax ceremony this afternoon that cements her new status as a civil rights icon.
+Viola Desmond's trailblazing act of defiance — overlooked for decades by most Canadians — was honoured Thursday in a Halifax ceremony that cemented her new status as a civil rights icon.

-At about 12:30 p.m.
-AT today, a new $10 bill featuring Desmond will be unveiled by Finance Minister Bill Morneau and Bank of Canada Governor Stephen Poloz.
+A new $10 bill featuring Desmond was unveiled by Finance Minister Bill Morneau and Bank of Canada Governor Stephen Poloz.

+The purple polymer bill — the first vertically oriented bank note issued in Canada — includes a portrait of Desmond and a historic map of north end Halifax on one side and the Canadian Museum for Human Rights in Winnipeg on the other.

+"It was long past time for a bank note to feature an iconic Canadian woman," Poloz told the large crowd that had gathered at the Halifax Central Library on International Women's Day despite a blustery snowstorm and flickering power.

+Morneau said the deck was "doubly stacked" against Desmond because of her gender and the colour of her skin.
+He said she stood up for what she believed in and helped make the country a better place.

-Desmond will be the first black person – and the first non-royal woman – on a regularly circulating Canadian bank note.
+Desmond becomes the first black person — and the first non-royal woman — on a regularly circulating Canadian bank note.

 "It's a long-awaited sense of belonging for the African Canadian community," said Russell Grosse, executive director of the Black Cultural Centre for Nova Scotia.